-Bravehearts Inc. contacted a number of local schools via e-mail inviting them to participate in the pilot evaluation of the DKSA program.
+Bravehearts contacted a number of local schools via email inviting them to participate in the pilot evaluation of DKSA.
 Of the schools who expressed interest four were chosen to participate in the study.
 Each school was provided with a confirmation letter outlining the pilot study requirements and the commencement date of the pre testing, show delivery and post testing.

-Consent forms were provided to parents of all students from Prep to grade Three across each of the four schools.
+Consent forms were provided to parents of all students from Prep to Grade 3 across each of the four schools.
 Of these, only six parents denied consent for their child to participate.
 One class from each grade was chosen as the representative sample for each school, giving a total of 317 children between the ages of five and nine chosen to participate in the study.
 From these, a further 50 responses were removed from the data set due to incompletion, leaving the final sample size as N = 267.